gnayuy/flybrainaligner/README.md

 make -j8
 ```

-After compiled ANTs, then copy ANTS and WarpImageMultiTransform to the "Toolkits" folder.
+Copy ANTS and WarpImageMultiTransform to "Toolkits/ANTS".

 ### Install [FSL][]

-Download the binary executive fsl from the official website and copy FSL/bin/flirt to the "Toolkits" folder.
+Download the binary executive fsl from the official website and copy FSL/bin/flirt to "Toolkits/FSL".

-* Create a "Toolkits" folder and the "ANTS", "FSL", and "Vaa3D" folders respectively.

 ## Usage